thetredev/cppargparse/README.md

 Of course, you can use every generator that CMake supports.

-To install the library, run `make install` inside the build directory.
+To install the library, run `sudo make install` inside the build directory.